 VOIP is a translation tool that allows audio to be connected over the internet, providing a basic platform that makes softphones possible.
-A softphone communicates with another device when both endpoints support the same VoIP Protocol.
+The best VoIP softphone communicates with another device when both endpoints support the same VoIP Protocol.
 Both endpoints must have at least one common codec.

-Being a software, softphones can be installed on desktops, laptops, and mobile phones, or accessed via cloud computing.
+Being software, business softphones can be installed on desktops, laptops, and mobile phones, or accessed via cloud computing.
 This makes them fully portable and usable wherever there is an internet connection.
-Softphones also come with deep integrations with CRM software, thus providing enhanced customer service experiences from a computer.
+VoIP Softphones also come with deep integrations with CRM software, thus providing enhanced customer service experiences from a computer.

-To use a softphone, you need four basic assets:
+To use a business softphone, you need four basic assets:

 – A high-bandwidth internet connection.

 – An internet-enabled device, which could be a desktop computer, laptop, tablet, or mobile phone.